netbox-community/netbox/docs/plugins/development/background-jobs.md

 You can schedule the background job from within your code (e.g. from a model's `save()` method or a view) by calling `MyTestJob.enqueue()`.
 This method passes through all arguments to `Job.enqueue()`.
 However, no `name` argument must be passed, as the background job name will be used instead.

-### Job Attributes
+### Attributes

-Background job attributes are defined under a class named `Meta` within the job.
+`JobRunner` attributes are defined under a class named `Meta` within the job.
 These are optional, but encouraged.

 #### `name`